-Etchers and Engravers with little to no experience tend to make between $19680 and $23500 while the more experienced ones make over $38300 per year.
+Etchers and Engravers with little to no experience tend to make between $20520 and $24620 while the more experienced ones can earn over $39790 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Etcher and Engraver is to move to a higher paying state like WA.
-Right now, the highest paying states for Etchers and Engravers are WA, NJ, MA, IL and NC.
+One of the easiest ways to increase your salary as an Etcher and Engraver is to move to a higher paying state like MD.
+Right now, the highest paying states for Etchers and Engravers are MD, NY, WA, RI and VA.

-3 other factors that can increase your salary as An Etcher and Engraver is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Etcher and Engraver is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Etchers and Engravers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Etchers and Engravers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.